telerik/fiddler-everywhere-docs/user-guide/live-traffic/inspector-types.md

 ### JSON

 The **JSON Inspector** interprets the selected request or response body as a JavaScript Object Notation (JSON) formatted string, showing a tree view of the JSON object's nodes.
 In case when the body can't be interpreted as JSON, the tree view will remain empty (as demonstrated for the request in the screenshot below).
 The JSON inspector can render the data even if the request/response is compressed or has HTTP chunked encoding applied.
-The Inspector provides __Expand All / Collapse All__ toggle button that will expand or collapse all nodes of the JSON tree.
+The Inspector provides __Expand All / Collapse All__ toggle button that will expand or collapse all JSON tree nodes.

 ![JSON Inspector](../../images/livetraffic/inspectors/inspectors-json.png)